dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/migration/differences-from-net-framework.md

 ms.topic: conceptual
 ---

-# Differences in WPF .NET
+# Differences with WPF .NET

 This article describes the differences between Windows Presentation Foundation (WPF) on .NET and .NET Framework.
 WPF for .NET is an [open-source framework](https://github.com/dotnet/wpf) forked from the original WPF for .NET Framework source code.